 The Library provides full access to the Internet for academic and research purposes without filtering its subject matter.
 The Library Staff does not monitor or control information accessible through the Internet and is not responsible for its content.
 Children under eighteen, who are not enrolled in College courses, are not permitted to access the Internet without parental or teacher supervision, or for approved research assignments such as National History Day projects.

-Children and young adults who are participating in summer camps and programs at Emory & Henry may be allowed to utilize the Library and its resources, if the camp or program directors have made prior arrangements with the College’s summer events coordinator and the Kelly Library staff.
+Children who are participating in summer camps and programs at the College may be allowed to utilize the Library and its resources, if the camp or program directors have made prior arrangements with the College’s summer events coordinator and the Director of the Library.
 Parents, teachers, and/or camp counselors are requested to accompany the participants while in the Library.
-The Library staff reserves the right to ask noisy or disruptive participants to exit the building.
-The Library staff is not responsible for supervising children in the Library.
-Parents, teachers, and program coordinators are reminded that Kelly Library is an academic library and as such does not filter any Internet content, and that the Library contains materials that may not be suitable for children.
+The Library Staff reserves the right to ask noisy or disruptive participants to exit the building.

 Library Staff may request identification to verify the age and university affiliation of any unaccompanied young person.

 - Leaving a child unattended may put the child at serious risk from strangers.